 Whether you are a marketer with decades of experience or an SEO newbie, there is but one consensus about AI-generated content so far – be open to change but always prioritize quality over quantity.

-Check out this content refresh we did for a Digital Elevator to see how a content refresh helped the blog pageviews increase 533% just a couple months later!
+Check out this content refresh we did for a Digital Elevator blog to see how a content refresh helped the blog pageviews increase 533% just a couple months later!

 We’ll dive into how to refresh content and give an example of exactly how to go about it.